MaestroError/html-strings-affixer/README.md

 ### Composer
 It is already available in composer now, you can require it:
 `composer require maestroerror/html-strings-affixer --dev`.
-After installation it is accessible by `./vendor/bin/hsa` and `./vendor/bin/hsawin` for Windows
+After installation it is accessible by:
+- Linux: `./vendor/bin/hsa`
+- Windows: `./vendor/bin/hsawin`
+- MacOS: `./vendor/bin/hsamac`
+- MacOS arm64 (m1): `./vendor/bin/hsamacm1`

 ### Linux/Unix
 **Step 1: Download**